About the Program

 What You'll Learn

-- Examine the many levels of analysis for understanding behavior and interactions among biological and environmental influences.
+- Participate in scientific inquiry and critical thinking, examining the many levels of analysis for understanding behavior and interactions among biological and environmental influences.

 - Use laboratory and field-based research methods with data-modeling techniques in statistical programs to analyze human behavior.

-- Learn the differences between normal and abnormal conduct and the diagnosis and treatment of psychological disorders.
+- Develop a knowledge base, learning the differences between normal and abnormal conduct and the diagnosis and treatment of psychological disorders.

-- Study the questions surrounding mental health, well-being, and healthcare systems.
+- Explore ethical and social responsibility in a diverse world, studying the questions surrounding mental health, well-being, and healthcare systems.

-- Work with multicultural perspectives to comprehend how biases shape behaviors.
+- Work with multicultural perspectives and gain a comprehensive understanding of communication to comprehend how biases shape behaviors.

 Plan of Study